HOME PAGE of Doc Brown's Science * UK KS3 Science Quizzes (for students aged 11-14, ~US grade 6-8)

 You place the object on the hook which stretches the spring and read off its weight on the calibrated scale.

-What happens if you keep on increasing the force applied to an elastic material?
+(e) What happens if you keep on increasing the force applied to an elastic material?

 In the above experiment, if you add even more weights to the spring then the resulting graph of results may not be linear for the higher weight readings.
-This is because the spring is overstretched beyond its elastic limit (the limit of proportionality).

 On the right-hand graph, an alternative representation of the graphical data, I've indicated the permanent extension showing the spring will NOT return to its original length.